makeabilitylab/physcomp/arduino/rgb-led-fade.md

 ### Crossfading in HSL color space

 The second method for crossfading the RGB LED takes advantage of the [Hue, Saturation, Lightness (HSL)](https://en.wikipedia.org/wiki/HSL_and_HSV) color space.
-To change the "color" of the RGB LED, we are really talking about changing its hue.
+To change the "color" of the RGB LED, we are really talking about changing its **hue**.
 It's much easier to do this using HSL and then converting to RGB to set our RGB LED color.
 We perform this HSL-to-RGB conversion using the [RGBConverter](https://github.com/ratkins/RGBConverter) library.
-Now, our code isc omparatively much simpler, something like the following pseudocode:
+With this HSL approach, our code is comparatively much simpler, something like the following:

 {% highlight C %}
 // Basic overview of our approach (pseudocode)